19 Best Things To Do In Harrogate: A Local’s Guide

 Surrounded by some of Yorkshire’s most beautiful towns, Harrogate is compact and easy to explore on foot.
 It’s also the perfect base for discovering the more comprehensive attractions of the Yorkshire Dales – one of the UK’s most popular national parks.

 Harrogate has been my hometown for almost a decade, so I’ve explored it thoroughly.
-I can share the best things to do in Harrogate with you – from a local’s perspective.
+From a local perspective, I can share the best things to do in Harrogate.

-This travel guide shares the best things to do in Harrogate town and the local area, where to eat and stay, and a few favourite hidden gems in Harrogate too.
+This travel guide shares the best things to do in Harrogate town and the local area.
+It includes everything you need to know about where to eat and stay and how to find a few favourite hidden gems.

 18 Best Things To Do In Harrogate

-Put your comfy walking shoes on and get set to explore.
-You might be surprised how many attractions you can see in Harrogate in a day!
+Put on your comfy walking shoes and get set to explore.
+You might be surprised at how many attractions you can see in Harrogate in a day!

 Let’s get stuck into the most popular things to see in Harrogate and the best activities.